 Money spent on the arts benefits everyone.
 Through grants and other funding, the Arts Council plays an active role in our unique and vibrant community.
 Arts, cultural and historic organizations as well as our local artists and schools are among the greatest assets.

 Grant awards are decided by a panel of community, cultural and education professionals from local, regional and state organizations, and by citizens of the community.
-The grants fall into four categories: Operating Support, Project Support, Regional Artists Project and Artists in Schools.
-Below are the award details of each of the grant categories.
+The grants fall into four categories: Operating Support, Project Support, Mini Grants and Regional Artists Project Grants.
+The Arts Council also offers subsidy funding through the Artists in Schools program and funding for local municipalities outside of Fayetteville.
+Below are the award details of each of the categories.

 Project Support Grants may be awarded to local nonprofit agencies in Cumberland County who produce cultural arts programming.
 These projects have a profound and far-reaching impact on our community.
 The purpose of Project Support Grants is to increase opportunities for access to cultural arts programming in Cumberland County.
 Cultural arts are defined as: arts, science, history and heritage.

 The Artists in Schools program provides subsidy funding to public and private schools in Cumberland County and Fort Bragg for artists residencies, assembly performances and workshops.
 Local, regional, and national artists and companies of all disciplines submit applications.
 A local panel of teachers and administrators screen artist applicants for strong educational material, artistic value and economic feasibility.
 Comprehensive hands-on and multi-disciplinary activities/workshops/performances with links to educational goals and standards are emphasized.